The 10 best Halo games of all time

 The best Halo games are a guaranteed good time.
-Between developers Bungie and 343 Industries, the Halo series has turned out some of the best FPS games time and time again.
-Perhaps that's because Halo always delivers big cinematic campaigns set across surprisingly deep sandboxes, which is one reason we're always happy to join Master Chief and Cortana on new adventures.
-Or maybe it's because of how fantastically competitive the multiplayer side to Halo is, which never fails to deliver big thrills and tense firefights.
-Regardless of whether you're here for the single-player or co-op experiences, the best Halo games are a great time for all shooter fans.
+Between developers Bungie and 343 Industries, the Halo series has given us some of the best FPS games ever made repeatedly.
+Perhaps that's because Halo always delivers big cinematic campaigns set across surprisingly deep sandboxes, which is one reason we're always happy to join Master Chief on new adventures.
+Or maybe it's because of the fantastically competitive multiplayer side of Halo, which never fails to deliver tense firefights.

-Speculations aside, it's as good a time as any to revisit your favorite entries in the Halo franchise.
-If you're new to the franchise and you're looking for a place to start, we recommend that you get your hands on Halo: The Master Chief Collection – which just so happens to be one of the best games on Xbox Game Pass.
-For now though, let's take a look at the very best Halo games ever to grace our consoles.
+If you're new to the franchise and you're looking for a place to start, we recommend that you get your hands on Halo: The Master Chief Collection – which also just so happens to be one of the best games on Xbox Game Pass.
+For now, though, let's take a look at the very best Halo games ever to grace our consoles.

 Recent updates